 What is a Materials Scientist?

-A materials scientist is someone who studies and analyzes the chemical properties and structure of different man-made and natural materials.
+A materials scientist studies and analyzes the chemical properties and structure of different man-made and natural materials.
 Glass, rubber, ceramic, alloys, polymers, and metals are all studied and investigated to learn or gain new knowledge.
-They then take this knowledge and devise ways to strengthen existing materials, combine particular materials, or create brand new materials with certain properties and characteristics for use in different applications and products.

 What does a Materials Scientist do?

 By experimenting with various materials and chemicals, materials scientists can determine how new materials can best serve and improve humanity.
-Materials science professionals have created many of the items that people use today such as shoes, soap, canisters, containers, makeup, packaging materials, and so on.
-The main goal of someone practicing materials science is to study and understand old materials in order to create new material with improved characteristics.
+They study and understand older materials so as to create new materials with improved characteristics.

 A materials scientist devises methods of testing certain materials to determine the effects different conditions have on the materials.
 They also plan experiments in the lab to determine the logical possibility of techniques and procedures used to create new materials with various characteristics.
 Preparing reports with material test results and findings for the perusal of other scientists and related personnel as well as recommending which materials would work best in certain experiments are all part of the materials scientist’s job.

 Researching the methods involved in forming, processing, and acquiring different materials for the development of other materials like telescope lenses, tooth fillings, eating plates, and so on falls under the job description of these scientists.
 They will study and report the effects of applied forces on alloys and other metals while also determining the tolerance and cause of material failure under certain shear, tension, and compression tests.
 A materials scientist will also talk with customers to determine what kind of material or materials will best fit their needs.